iomete/data-compaction-job/README.md

             // "max-file-group-size-bytes" // default is 1024L * 1024L * 1024L * 100L = 100 GB
         }
     },

+    // Default fallback configs for rewrite_manifests operation
     rewrite_manifests: {
         // Set to false to avoid memory issues on executors
         // use_caching: true
+    },

+    // Default fallback configs for remove_orphan_files operation
+    remove_orphan_files: {
+        // Orphan files older than the provided number of days will be removed
+        // Defaults to 1
+        older_than_days: 1
+    },

+    // Used to override operation configs for specific tables
+    table_overrides: {
+        // Table for which configs needs to be overridden "<database>.<table>": {
+            // Operation whose config you want to override "<operations>": {
+                // Operation level config which needs to be overriden "<config_name>" : ""
+            }
+        }
     }
 }
 ```